-- Do not require prior authorization of treatments, which slows down treatment and can decrease a smoker's motivation and momentum to quit.
+- Do not require prior authorization of treatments, which slows down treatment and can decrease an individual’s motivation and momentum to quit.

-- Do not limit the amount of times a person can try to quit in their lifetime.
+- Do not limit the number of times a person can try to quit in their lifetime.
 Quitting is a process that usually takes many attempts.

 - Do not require stepped-care therapy, which can force a patient to use a treatment they have already tried or that is not right.